kudobuilder/kudo/keps/0005-cluster-resources-for-crds.md

 #### Story 1

-A database Framework may want a Restic server deployed as part of the Framework to provide a central location for storing backups.
+A database Operator may want a Restic server deployed as part of the Operator to provide a central location for storing backups.
-The capability here would define a namespace, service and deployment that provides Restic to the instance of the Framework to use by default.
+The capability here would define a namespace, service and deployment that provides Restic to the instance of the Operator to use by default.

 #### Story 2

-A Framework could leverage a MutatingWebHook for modifying pods deployments based on Node metadata (e.g. use a different image for nodes configured with GPU, PMEM, etc)
+A Operator could leverage a MutatingWebHook for modifying pods deployments based on Node metadata (e.g. use a different image for nodes configured with GPU, PMEM, etc)

 #### Story 3